semaphoreci/semaphore/docs/docs/reference/toolbox.md

 The uploaded files must meet the following requirements:

 - Unicode characters are supported
-- File name lengths must be bewteen 1-1024 bytes when UTF-8 encoded
+- File name lengths must be between 1-1024 bytes when UTF-8 encoded
-- File names cannot contain end of line characters (carraige return or line feed)
+- File names cannot contain end-of-line characters (carriage return or line feed)
 - File names cannot start with `.well-known/acme-challenge/`
-- File names cannot contain non URI-encodable characters like `{, }, |, \, ^, ~, [, ]`
+- File names cannot contain non-URI-encodable characters like `{, }, |, \, ^, ~, [, ]`
 - Files cannot be named `.` or `...`

 You can workaround these limitations by compressing the file with tar before pushing it to the artifact store.
 For example: